hashicorp/consul/website/source/docs/agent/http/operator.html.markdown

 - `Address` is the address of the server.

 - `SerfStatus` is the SerfHealth check status for the server.

+- `Version` is the Consul version of the server.

+- `Leader` is whether this server is currently the leader.

 - `LastContact` is the time elapsed since this server's last contact with the leader.